subhajyotirkmveri/summarization/README.md

 - This is some of the summary text return by the program.
 Main article was loaded by some wiki url
 ![image](https://github.com/subhajyotirkmveri/summarization_app/blob/main/asset/asset_10.jpeg)

-## You can also utilize another Python file for summarizing the corresponding input.
-In the app_5.py file, only one pipeline is employed for all cases.